Christopher is a gamer with a fierce passion for, well, gaming! He is currently in the DeVry Video Game Design and Simulation Program.

 Apex Legends Battle Royale Newbie Guide With More Tips

-Apex Legends the new Class based Team Battle Royale from EA and the makers of Titanfall, launched this Monday, February 4th 2019.
-Apex Legends pits 20 teams of three against other teams of three in a free for all, last man standing, open world battle royale.
+Apex Legends the new class-based Team Battle Royale from EA (Electronic Arts) and the makers of Titanfall, launched this Monday, February 4th, 2019.
+Apex Legends pits 20 teams of three against other teams of three in a free for all, the last man standing, open-world battle royale.
 The focus of this guide is to provide tips and tricks to apex legends beginners new to the game that might not have picked up on a few nuances or basics of the game.

 1: Team Composition